-The 2006 reading of 1.32 indicates the evaluator's opinion that GovGuam's overall financial health and performance continued to decline from previous years.
-The government's decrease in net assets, which causes an increase in the net asset deficit, along with continued increases in the General Fund's unreserved fund balance deficit, pension plan funding woes and insufficient current and quick ratios continue to contribute to this low reading.
-Further complicating the health and performance is the recognition as expenses and liabilities of certain special items, such as the cost of living allowance judgment and the earned income tax credit judgment.
+- The 2007 reading of 2.66 indicates the evaluator's opinion that GovGuam's overall financial health and performance improved from the rating of the previous year, mainly to due the performance in the current year. - The government's decrease in the net assets deficit, along with an improvement in the General Fund unreserved fund balance deficit and an improvement in intergenerational equity are the primary causes for the improvement.
+However, pension plan funding woes, the sizes of the unrestricted net assets deficit and the General Fund unreserved fund balance deficit, along with insufficient current and quick ratios continue to contribute to a low overall reading.